containers/common/docs/containers.conf.5.md

 Number of UIDs to allocate for the automatic container creation.
 UIDs are allocated from the “container” UIDs listed in /etc/subuid & /etc/subgid.

+**utsns**="private"

+Default way to to create a UTS namespace for the container.
+Options are:
+  `private` Create private UTS Namespace for the container.
+  `host`    Share host UTS Namespace with the container.

 ## NETWORK TABLE
 The `network` table contains settings pertaining to the management of CNI